genmeblog/techtest/docs/api.md

 #### Type conversion

-To convert column into given datatype can be done using `convert-column-type` function.
+To convert column into given datatype can be done using `convert-types` function.
 Not all the types can be converted automatically also some types require slow parsing (every conversion from string).
 In case where conversion is not possible you can pass conversion function.

 Arguments:

 -   `ds` - dataset
 -   Two options:
     -   `coltype-map` in case when you want to convert several columns, keys are column names, vals are new types
-    -   `colname` and `new-type` - column name and new datatype
+    -   `column-selector` and `new-types` - column name and new datatype (or datatypes as sequence)

-`new-type` can be:
+`new-types` can be:

--   a type like `:int64` or `:string`
+-   a type like `:int64` or `:string` or sequence of types
--   or pair of datetype and conversion function
+-   or sequence of pair of datetype and conversion function

 After conversion additional infomation is given on problematic values.